m0bilebtw/c-engineer-completed/README.md

 ### Known Issues

 - PulseAudio on linux can just refuse to accept the audio formats used despite claiming to accept them :man_shrugging:
+- Pipewire on linux can cut off sounds early - this might be fixed given a more recent version of the jdk and more recent version of pipewire, but currently cannot confirm 🤷‍♂️